Mon – Thur 6 am. – 10 p.m.

 Shuttle bus service from parking areas to Huron Point picnic area, the wedding gazebo, and shore fishing area is available on weekends and is wheelchair accessible.
 Please verify Covid-19 operating precautions before planning to use this service.

 A Metropark Motor Vehicle Entry Pass gives you access to all 13 Huron-Clinton Metroparks.
-2020 Vehicle Entry Passes are on sale now!
-Annual permits are valid from the time of purchase through December 31, 2020.
+2021 Vehicle Entry Passes are on sale now!
+Annual passes are valid from the time of purchase through December 31, 2021.

 Annual Passes Seniors (age 62+)